privatenumber/esbuild-loader/README.md

 ## 🚦 Quick Setup

-`esbuild-loader` can transform JavaScript to support older browsers, and TypeScript to JavaScript.
+Use `esbuild-loader` to transform new JavaScript syntax to support older browsers, and TypeScript to JavaScript

 In your Webpack configuration, add a new rule for `esbuild-loader` matching the files you want to transform (e.g. `.js`, `.jsx`, `.ts`, `.tsx`).